 - In 2012, Ngaire completed accredited training in energy auditing and quality management systems.
-She also completed a desktop carbon audit of a major hospital, while completing an accredited carbon accounting course.
+She also completed a desktop carbon audit of a major hospital, while completing an accredited carbon accounting course with TAFE Queensland.

 - Ngaire has completed legal studies at Bond University as well as a subject in sustainable asset management.
 The legal subject focused on the federal government’s Clean Energy Futures package (carbon price) and the National Greenhouse and Energy Reporting (NGER) Act 2007.

 Awards and recognition

-- Winner of an academic award at the University of Southern Queensland (2015)
+- Ngaire won an academic award at the University of Southern Queensland (2015)

-- Named among the Top 100 Sustain Ability Leaders by the ABC of Carbon (2012)
+- Ngaire was named among the Top 100 Sustain Ability Leaders by the ABC of Carbon (2012)

-- Founder’s Award for Beyond Zero Emissions Queensland (2012)
+- Ngaire won the Founder’s Award for Beyond Zero Emissions Queensland (2012)

-- Winner of the Bond University First in Class Award for Assets and Facilities Management in the Graduate Certificate of Carbon Management (Feb 2011)
+- Ngaire won the Bond University First in Class Award for Assets and Facilities Management in the Graduate Certificate of Carbon Management (Feb 2011)

-- Lead Sustainable Jamboree as winner of Premier’s ClimateSmart Sustainability Award (Community Category) (2011) and finalist (2010)
+- As volunteer convenor of Sustainable Jamboree, Ngaire team won the Premier’s ClimateSmart Sustainability Award (Community Category) (2011)

 - After the 2011 flood, Ngaire was finalist for the Rotary Community Gem Award (2011)

 - Ngaire won a community Oxley electorate award (2010)

 - As an individual, Ngaire won a Brisbane Lord Mayor’s Green Heart Award (2009)

-- While working at Queensland Transport, one of Ngaire’s project’s in partnership with Maroochy Shire Council and Chancellor Park State College on the Sunshine Coast which won a national award from the Cycling Promotion Fund (2005)
+- While working at Queensland Transport, one of Ngaire’s project’s in partnership with Maroochy Shire Council and Chancellor Park State College, won a national award from the Cycling Promotion Fund (2005)

-- Winner of a Staff Award while at the Commonwealth Department of Health and Ageing (2001) in primary health and population health
+- Ngaire was a winner of a staff award while working at the Commonwealth Department of Health and Ageing (2001) in primary health and population health

-- Ngaire won her first leadership award while still at school.
+- Ngaire won her first leadership awards while still at school.

 For more about Ngaire’s background, visit her LinkedIn page here.